-(Pictured: left: Former Spectrum Center Brick and Mortar office in Manhattan.
+(Pictured: left: Former Spectrum Center Brick and Mortar office in Downtown Manhattan.
 Right: Valerie Dejean with Alfred A. Tomatis at his villa in Spain (1997))

 Here, early gross and fine motor development is consistent with expected early developmental milestones.
 Difficulties may appear with more complex motor behavior, such as climbing a jungle gym or nesting cubes.
 Use of utensils may present a problem and manipulative tasks such as doing and undoing buttons and zippers may prove impossible.
 There are however, children who present with advanced motor skills.
 These are the children who climb everywhere without apparent judgment (though they never get hurt).
 They are also the children who figure out how to operate the VCR or the computer at age two.
 As it is often the case in Autism/PDD, certain areas of development may excel while others lag way behind (such as language).